WED-2023/assignment3-2-212846794_214026775_assignment2/README.md

 1. adding lastwatched api to get the last watched by the user.
 2. adding logut api to end the session to the user.

+changes for 3.3:
+1. change the backend api to handle better requests for the frontend
+2. added more api requests for the bounus for better handling for the frontend and more understanding